CO2 Therapy: What, Why, and How? - Conscious Breathing Institute

 When we inhale, we take in oxygen, and on the following exhale we blow off the excess carbon dioxide produced in our body.

-CO2 Therapy is about optimizing the levels of carbon dioxide in your body.
-For most people, this means increasing the CO2 levels and tolerance for CO2.
+CO2 Therapy is about optimizing the levels of oxygen and carbon dioxide in your body.
+For most people, this means reducing the intake of oxygen and increasing the CO2 levels and tolerance for CO2.

 Why should you do CO2 Therapy?